Aboard Ave Maria

 A private bus and trailer then take us back to our floating hotel in Adria, an ancient Roman port once washed by the sea which bears its name.
 Adria is also renowned for its Etruscan and Greek heritage.
 An after-dinner passeggiata into town for a well-earned grappa or gelato is in order.

-5. Adria – Po Delta Nature Reserve – Island Pellestrina (40 km)
+5. Adria – Po Delta Nature Reserve – Pellestrina island (40 km)

 After a short cruise, we cycle into the delta of the life-giving Po.
 This unique wetland is the prime reserve in Europe for herons and home to a sizeable colony of flamingos.
 Weather permitting, as we continue towards Chioggia, we can also enjoy a break at a fine-sand beach nearby for a dip in the Adriatic – not forgetting a hot savoury piadina!
 Chioggia is also known as “Little Venice”, a colourful fishing hub.
-The overnight takes palce on the Island Pellestrina, just in front of Chioggia.
+The overnight takes place on the Island Pellestrina, just in front of Chioggia.

-6. Island Pellestrina – Venice (30 km)
+6. Pellestrina island – Venice (30 km)

 Departure after breakfast.

 The programme has been planned to feature navigation along the Fissero/ Bianco canal, which runs parallel to the Po river and connects Mantua to the Adriatic Sea.
 Due to organisational reasons, weather conditions or provisions issued by local authorities, the itinerary may be subject to some changes before and/or during the holiday.
 Issues with high and low water, as well as logistic obstacles such as officially ordered - previously not announced - repair work on locks or bridges can modify some of the daily stretches or overnight stays and may even request a transfer by bus.
-These decisions are only taken by the boat’s captain.
+These decisions are only taken by the barge’s captain.